mykelalvis/FT/Traveller/WORKING/Mongoose/Traveller Core Rulebook Update 2022.md

 DAMAGING VEHICLES Once the total amount of damage a weapon is causing has been calculated, any armor the vehicle has is deducted from it.
 Some vehicles have different armor scores on different facings – the armor used against a weapon is always the facing the attack is made from.
 Basically, if an attack is made to the side of a vehicle, the vehicle will use its side armor against the attack.

-The remaining damage is the total that is removed from the vehicle’s Hull.
+The remaining damage is the total that is removed from the vehicle's Hull.
 Once a vehicle has been reduced to zero Hull, it is wrecked and becomes totally inoperable and is normally beyond any repair although parts may be salvaged.

 VEHICLE ARMOR Even on dedicated military vehicles, the roof and floor tend to be weak points in their structure that a canny enemy can exploit.
 Unless otherwise stated, all vehicles will use half the value of their side armor against attacks on the roof and half the value of their rear armor against attacks on the floor.